-In this article I’d like to shed some light on why a solid whoa command is imperative to your training and provide some simple non-traditional drills that you can add to your everyday routine.
+In this article I’d like to shed some light on why a solid whoa command is imperative to your training (even your dogs safety) and provide some simple non-traditional drills that you can add to your everyday routine.

 The whoa is the cornerstone of our training program throughout the dog’s development.
 We use the whoa to freeze action, to redirect, and to develop understanding.
 A solid whoa in the field provides us with one of the most influential steadiness tools.
 Most importantly, it keeps our dogs safe.

 Let’s face it, we put our dogs in harm’s way every time we take them out hunting and training.
 Our dogs have an uncanny way of finding trouble out there, be it getting lost chasing game species or the occasional run-in with snakes, skunks and porcupines.
 It is our responsibility to have the tools to steer them from harm as much as possible.
 For those of you that hunt on paper company roads, you know all too well that those logging trucks own the road.
 Trust me when I say, there’s no sinking feeling worse than seeing a loaded truck on a collision course with your dog.
 It’s in that moment we find clarity in the absolute necessity of having a bomb-proof whoa command.